encukou/freezeyt/README.md

 I have no idea so far.

 ## Installation
-It is higly recommended to create your own virtual enviroment for this project.
+It is higly recommended to create a separate virtual enviroment for this project.

 For testing the project it's necessary to install pytest:
 ```
 $ python -m pip install pytest
 ```

-The web application itself will be created by flask:
+The web application itself will be created using flask:
 ```
 $ python -m pip install flask
 ```